yuliu96/leonardo_toolset-docs/docs/index.rst

 :mod:`Leonardo` is an AI-empowered image processing toolbox that is able to resolve sample-induced aberrations for light-sheet fluorescence microscopy: (1) :mod:`Leonardo-DeStripe` removes the stripe artifacts caused by light absorption;
-(2) :mod:`Leonardo-FUSE` reconstructs one single high-quality image from dual-sided illumination and/or dual-sided detection while eliminating optical distortions (ghosts) caused by light refraction.
+(2) :mod:`Leonardo-Fuse` reconstructs one single high-quality image from dual-sided illumination and/or dual-sided detection while eliminating optical distortions (ghosts) caused by light refraction.

 .. image:: outline.jpg